MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Supported versions:

-  - On Windows and macOS since 103 or later
+  - On Windows and macOS since 104 or later

   #### Description

-  Make Google Chrome restrict the length of usernames and/or passwords that can be saved in the Password Manager.
+  Make Microsoft Edge restrict the length of usernames and/or passwords that can be saved in the Password Manager.

-If you enable this policy, Google Chrome will not let the user save credentials with usernames and/or passwords longer than 256 characters.
+If you enable this policy, Microsoft Edge will not let the user save credentials with usernames and/or passwords longer than 256 characters.

-If you disable or don't configure this policy, Google Chrome will let the user save credentials with arbitrarily long usernames and/or passwords.
+If you disable or don't configure this policy, Microsoft Edge will let the user save credentials with arbitrarily long usernames and/or passwords.

   #### Supported features: